Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce GTX 580 3GB should perform much faster than the Radeon HD 6770 1GB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 580 3GB is 186% faster than the Radeon HD 6770 1GB in general, because of its higher data rate. (explain)

-Texel RateThe GeForce GTX 580 3GB will be quite a bit (more or less 37%) better at texture filtering than the Radeon HD 6770 1GB. (explain)
+Texel RateThe GeForce GTX 580 3GB is much (more or less 37%) more effective at anisotropic filtering than the Radeon HD 6770 1GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 580 3GB is a better choice, by far. (explain)
+Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 580 3GB is superior to the Radeon HD 6770 1GB, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison